tradewelltech/beavers/docs/concepts/1_dag.md

 ```python
 --8<-- "examples/dag_concepts.py:propagate_any"
 ```
-- You can check if a node updated by looking at it "cycle_id"
+- You can check if a node updated by looking at its `cycle_id`
 ```python
 --8<-- "examples/dag_concepts.py:propagate_cycle_id"
 ```